 Anthea Black (b.
-1981) is a Canadian artist, writer, and cultural worker based in Toronto.
+1981) is a Canadian artist, writer, and cultural worker based in San Francisco and Toronto.
 Her studio work takes the form of printmaking, drawing, publications, textiles, and performance to address feminist and queer history, collaboration, materiality, and labour.
 Black has exhibited in Canada, the US, France, Germany, The Netherlands, and Norway, and has circulated collaborative print editions in cities across North America through the artist-curatorial project, Looking for love in all the wrong places.

-Black’s curatorial projects include SINCERITY OVERDRIVE (2005), SUPERSTRING (2006), the ongoing research platform and touring exhibition No Place: Queer Geographies on Screen (initiated in 2011), and PLEASURE CRAFT (2014) which have focused on embodied perspectives and politics in relational practice, contemporary textiles, queer film and video, and film craft respectively.
-Black is dedicated to artist-run models for culture and has presented the work of over 150 artists in her roles as Director of Stride Gallery, Board President of M:ST Performative Art Festival, Assistant Curator at the Illingworth Kerr Gallery at ACAD all in Calgary, Alberta, Canada, and Exhibitions Manager at the Art Gallery of Alberta, Canada.
-She is a current board member for IMAGES Festival, Toronto.
+Black’s curatorial projects include SINCERITY OVERDRIVE (2005), SUPERSTRING (2006), the ongoing research platform and touring exhibition No Place: Queer Geographies on Screen (2011-ongoing), and PLEASURE CRAFT (2014) which have focused on embodied perspectives and politics in relational practice, contemporary textiles, queer film and video, and film craft respectively.
+Black is dedicated to artist-run models for culture and has presented the work of over 150 artists in her roles as Director of Stride Gallery, Board President of M:ST Performative Art Festival, Assistant Curator at the Illingworth Kerr Gallery at ACAD all in Calgary, Alberta, Canada, Exhibitions Manager at the Art Gallery of Alberta, Canada, and board member for IMAGES Festival, Toronto, Canada.